mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 Before starting this how-to, make sure you have completed the following:

-- Have a registered Mendix Data Hub Account
+- Have a registered Mendix Data Hub account
 - To access the API you must obtain a Personal Access Token (PAT) as described in [Generating your Personal Access Token](https://docs.mendix.com/apidocs-mxsdk/apidocs/data-hub-apis#generatepat) to authenticate your integration’s API requests

 # 3 Overview of the Data Hub API